speakclouder/speakclouder.github.io/_posts/2023-01-10-rudimentary-ddb-cache-for-sam-app.md

 ---
 layout: post
-title:  "Rudimentary DynamoDB Cache for SAM App"
+title:  "DynamoDB: Rudimentary DDB Cache for Serverless App"
 date:   2023-01-10 11:57:04 +0000
-# categories: sam, dynamodb, cache
+categories: sam, dynamodb, cache, testing, moto
 ---

 I'm currently using an AWS SAM application which has started to get 429 throttling responses from various AWS services.